hevnsnt/Awesome_Incident_Response/README.md

 ### 6. Establish partnerships:

 Establishing partnerships with outside experts, such as cybersecurity firms or incident response teams, can provide additional support and expertise in the event of a crisis.
 Having these relationships in place before an incident occurs can help ensure a rapid and effective response.
+Right now is a good time to setup an Incident Response Retainer with an IR Firm.
+It can be exceedingly difficult to retain help during an incident (sometimes it can take months to get the right resources), so the sooner you have that done the better.
+But before you do this, please make sure you understand what your Cyber Insurance covers (and does not cover).

 ### 7. Understand what your Cyber Insurance Covers (and does not cover):